python/cpython/Doc/c-api/allocation.rst

    Allocate a new Python object using the C structure type *TYPE* and the Python type object *type*.
-Fields not defined by the Python object header are not initialized; the object's reference count will be one.
+Fields not defined by the Python object header are not initialized.
+   The caller will own the only reference to the object (i.e. its reference count will be one).
    The size of the memory allocation is determined from the :c:member:`~PyTypeObject.tp_basicsize` field of the type object.

 .. c:function:: TYPE* PyObject_NewVar(TYPE, PyTypeObject *type, Py_ssize_t size)